Three more Navy SEALs spared review after Trump's intervention

 The decision follows Trump’s order on Sunday that Special Operations Chief Edward Gallagher keep his status as a Navy SEAL, even after he was convicted of battlefield misconduct.
 The review of the three other SEALs was connected to the Gallagher case.

-Critics have said such actions would undermine military justice and send a message that battlefield atrocities will be tolerated.
-Trump’s former Navy secretary, Richard Spencer, who was fired on Sunday over the case, said on Monday that Trump’s decision would leave troops with the impression “that you can get away with things.”
+Critics say the actions undermine military justice and send a message that battlefield atrocities will be tolerated.
+Trump’s former Navy secretary, Richard Spencer, who was fired on Sunday over the case, has spoken out against the president on the issue.

+“The president has very little understanding of what it means to be in the military, to fight ethically or to be governed by a uniform set of rules and practices,” Spencer wrote in a piece published by the Washington Post on Wednesday.

 Trump has argued that Gallagher’s case was mishandled by the Navy and said that he is defending America’s warfighters from unfair and unfounded prosecution.